syncfusion-content/blazor-docs/blazor/range-slider/how-to/customize-slider-ticks-label.md

 # Customize the tick label in Blazor Range Slider Component

 Slider can be customized via CSS.
 By overriding the slider CSS classes, you can customize the ticks.
-The ticks in slider allows you to easily identify the current value/values of the slider.
+The ticks in slider allows to easily identify the current value/values of the slider.
 It contains `smallStep` and `largeStep`.
 By default, slider has class `e-tick` for slider ticks.
 You can override the class as per your requirement.
 Refer to the following code snippet to render ticks.

 ```css
 .e-scale .e-tick.e-custom::before {